C2.1 Describe how variables are used, and use them in various contexts as appropriate.

 Symbols in Everyday Life

-At a very young age, children evolve in a world where omnipresent signs communicate, by their nature, a clear message or define a precise function.
+At a very young age, children evolve in a world where symbols are used to communicate a message or define a function.

 Examples